AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 ### Create audiences {#create-audiences}

-#### Audience creation for brand re-engagement journeys

-The re-engagement journeys use audiences to define specific attributes or behaviors shared by a subset of profiles from your profile store to distinguish a marketable group of people from your customer base.
-Audiences can be created in multiple ways on [!DNL Adobe Experience Platform].
+This use cases requires that you create two audiences to define specific attributes or behaviors shared by a subset of profiles from your profile store to distinguish a marketable group of people from your customer base.
+Audiences can be created in multiple ways in [!DNL Adobe Experience Platform].

 For more information on how to create an audience, read the [Audience service UI guide](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/overview.html#create-audience).